amirbahador-hub/Repository_Example/README.md

     - GET = get the documents that have similar content based on your query

 ## System Design
 As depicted in the image below, this is our system design.
-The user interacts with an HTTP server, which efficiently utilizes Redis as the database, resulting in fast service.
-You might be wondering what happens with the Faiss and ML model, which can be slower.
+The user interacts with an `HTTP server`, which efficiently utilizes `Redis` as the database, resulting in fast service.
+You might be wondering what happens with the `Faiss` and `ML model`, which can be slower.
 Well, we have cleverly hidden that complexity.
-Here's how it works: whenever a user interacts with Redis, if there is a need for anything Faiss-related, we simply send a message to the message broker while querying Redis simultaneously.
+Here's how it works: whenever a user interacts with `Redis`, if there is a need for anything `Faiss-related`, we simply send a message to the message broker while querying `Redis` simultaneously.

-The beauty of this design is that all the heavy lifting happens in the background consumer, handling the slow processes.
-Leveraging Redis as both the database and the message broker allows us to streamline the system, maximizing efficiency and maintaining a cohesive architecture.
+The beauty of this design is that all the heavy lifting happens in the `background consumer`, handling the slow processes.
+Leveraging Redis as both the `database` and the `message broker` allows us to streamline the system, maximizing efficiency and maintaining a cohesive architecture.

 ![system design](./docs/system_design.svg)
 ## Changelog